 11. A Multitasker

-Having many tasks and responsibilities can be overwhelming for anyone.
-However, a good HOA manager will be able to handle multiple tasks at the same time — if needed.
-Attending to one matter at a time is still ideal, but you want an HOA manager that can multitask during peak or busy hours.
+Having many tasks can be overwhelming for anyone.
+However, a good manager will be able to handle multiple HOA manager responsibilities and tasks at the same time — if needed.
+Attending to one matter at a time is still ideal, but you want a manager that can multitask during peak or busy hours.
 They won’t collapse from the pressure of having to accomplish a never-ending list of tasks.

 12. Always Willing to Learn